nikhilagrawal26/llm_conversation/README.md

 ### Configuration File

-Alternatively, you can provide a JSON configuration file with the following structure:
+Alternatively, instead of going through the interactive setup, you may also provide a JSON configuration file with the `-c` flag.

+#### Example configuration

 ```json
 {